fmalmeida/MpGAP/docs/examples.rst

 Long reads only with pacbio reads
 =================================

-Take note that in this example, we also polish the resulting assembly with Arrow polisher.
+Take note that in this example, we also polish the resulting assembly with gcpp polisher.
+GCpp is the machine-code successor of the venerable GenomicConsensus suite which has reached EOL, with the exception of not supporting Quiver/RSII anymore.

 .. code-block:: bash